top of page

 Once inside, there is not a bad seat in the house in the spacious building.
 The main entrance features a sound stage for pre-concerts that overlooks the football field.
 Fans line up around the stage or watch pre-game practice on the field.
 The wide-open area serves as a town meeting hall for fans, and you cannot help but look around in awe if you are a first-time patron.

-Outside the stadium on South Street is the Peyton Manning statue that was unveiled in 2017, the most prolific player in the team’s Indianapolis history and one of the all-time greats put this team on the map, and could be credited for the construction of the very building that stands behind him.
+Outside the stadium on South Street is the Peyton Manning statue.
+Manning was the most prolific player in the team’s Indianapolis history and one of the all-time greats.
+He put the team on the map and could be credited for the construction of the very building that stands behind him.

 Neighborhood 5

-The stadium is within walking distance of nearly 50 different places to eat, drink, and dance.
-There are many ideal spots within blocks in the downtown area along with a few more choices in other neighborhoods a little less than a mile or so from the stadium.
+The stadium is within walking distance of 50 different places to eat, drink, and dance.
+There are ideal spots within blocks in the downtown area, along with a few more choices in other neighborhoods a little less than a mile or so from the stadium.

 The Slippery Noodle is a local institution and the oldest bar in the state; it offers music, food, and drinks and is across the street from the stadium.
 Kilroy’s Bar N’ Grill is a local establishment that has made its mark downtown and has plenty of room to accommodate fans before or after the game.
 If you are looking for a great steak dinner, St. Elmo’s or Harry and Izzy’s are two options.
-They are owned by the same ownership and are known for their spicy shrimp cocktail sauce that will please the horseradish aficionado.
+It is under the same ownership and known for its spicy shrimp cocktail sauce that will please the horseradish aficionado.

 The Fountain Square neighborhood is highly recommended and is bustling on the weekends.
 A few recommendations are Chili Water and Fountain Square Brewing, video games at Tapper’s, giant burgers at Kuma’s Corner, or duckpin bowling in a retro atmosphere.
-There is a distillery that makes some pretty special drinks at Hotel Whiskey Tango.
+The Hotel Whiskey Tango Distillery makes specialty drinks and is a great place to talk with friends.

 Mass Ave is another vibrant area offering more dining and drinking options.
-A few recommendations include The Eagle for some of the best-fried chicken in town, St. Joseph’s Brewery located in an old church, FortyFive Degrees for live music and great food, and BRU Burger Bar–fantastic homemade ketchup to dip into your fries.
+A few recommendations include The Eagle for some of the best fried chicken in town, St. Joseph’s Brewery located in an old church, FortyFive Degrees for live music, and BRU Burger Bar for its fantastic homemade ketchup to dip into your fries.

 Fans 4

-The fans of the Colts have been quite spoiled this century with only two losing seasons–one of those years landed the team's franchise quarterback Andrew Luck.
-The town that historically favors basketball became a football town with the success of the team and the play of quarterback Peyton Manning.
-The team also honors many of its season ticket holders with banners on the top level and their impact can be felt each game.
+The Colts fanbase had been spoiled at the start of the century with only two losing seasons in a 15-year span.
+The state that historically favored basketball became a football town with the championship success of the team.
+The team also honors many of its season ticket holders with banners on the top level, and their impact can be felt each game.

 Access 5

-Lucas Oil Stadium is a downtown venue that is easily accessible from the interstate.
+Lucas Oil Stadium is a downtown venue easily accessible from the interstate.
 The imposing structure is visible off of I-70, and there are more than the city and private lots to choose from to park your car.
-These lots range from $20-$30, and if you are lucky, you may even find free street parking on Sundays.
-If you do a little more searching and feel like walking, there are less expensive options north of the stadium off of Meridian, Pennsylvania, and Capitol Streets.
+These lots range from $30-$50, and if lucky, you may even find free street parking on Sundays.
+If you do more searching and feel like walking, there are less expensive options north of the stadium off of Meridian, Pennsylvania, and Capitol Streets.

 Inside the venue, the concourses are wide and spacious for easy access.
 There is plenty of signage, video screens, and open areas to help guide you through your visit.
 If you happen to get lost, ask a friendly staff member to help you find your way to a particular area of Lucas Oil Stadium.

 The single price for a ticket ranges from game to game and depends on how well the Colts are doing on the season.
 In the past, tickets could be purchased online for as low as $20, but when the team is vying for a playoff spot, those prices will increase to around $60.
 However, when winning, the crowd noise is booming.
-Parking can be found around the stadium for as high as $30, but other spots within walking distance are much less in price.
+Parking can be found around the stadium for around $30, but other spots within walking distance are much less.

 Extras 4

-A second point is for the Bud Light Zone, the perfect spot to hang out with friends and enjoy the game at the same time.
+A second point is for the Bud Light Zone, the perfect spot to hang out with friends and enjoy the game.
 The area is located on the upper concourse at the north end of the building and is a massive party in all four quarters.

-A third point is for the customer service counters to offer soundproof headphones and weighted blankets to help offset the loud atmosphere inside the building.
-There are picture menus at all permanent concession stands and the team has also added a “Social Story” to its website, which provides helpful information and photos.
+A third point is for the customer service counters that offer soundproof headphones and weighted blankets to help offset the loud atmosphere inside the building.
+There are picture menus at all permanent concession stands, and the team has also added a “Social Story” to its website, which provides helpful information and photos.

 The final point is for a downtown location that is accessible for traffic on foot as well as by car.
-A visitor can take a walk with a sea of blue towards the stadium before the game, or enjoy a few tailgating spots if arriving earlier by car.
+A visitor can have a walk with a sea of blue towards the stadium before the game or enjoy a few tailgating spots if arriving earlier by car.

 Final Thoughts